ThirVondukr/passlib/docs/lib/passlib.totp-tutorial.rst

 allowing a user to enter a token a few seconds after the period has ended.
 This window is usually kept as small as possible, and in passlib defaults to 30 seconds.

-To verify a token a user has provided, you can use the :meth:`TOTP.verify` method.
+To verify a token a user has provided, you can use the :meth:`TOTP.match` method.
 If unsuccessful, a :exc:`passlib.exc.TokenError` subclass will be raised.
 If successful, this will return a :class:`TotpMatch` instance, with details about the match.
 This object acts like a tuple of ``(counter, timestamp)``, but offers some additional